confused-Techie/sloth/README.md

 * `sourceDirectory` The string path of where your Markdown documents reside.
 * `buildDirectory` The string path of where to place your built files.
 * `devPort` An optional numeric port to use when running the developer browser.

+Additionally there are a few values related to building your JavaScript:
+* `jsSourceDirectory` The string path of where your JavaScript files reside.
+Defaults to `./assets/js`.
+* `jsBuildDirectory` The string path of where to place your minified JavaScript.
+Defaults to `buildDirectory`.
+* `jsMinifyGenerateSourceMap` A boolean value, which if true will automatically configure the source map configuration for `terser`.
+* `jsMinifyOptions` An object that will be directly passed to `terser` to control how JavaScript files are minified.

 ## EJS Templates